daniisler/AlphaNet/README.md

 AlphaNet/
 ├── input.json
 └── dataset/
-    ├── my_dataset_1/ #This are your self-decided name, which should also written in your json file │   ├── raw/
+    ├── my_dataset_1/ #This is your self-decided name, which should also written in your json file │   ├── raw/
-    │   └── processed/ # would appear after you first run training, when you need to change the dataset, you should remove it ├── my_dataset_2/ #This are your self-decided name, which should also written in your json file │   ├── raw/
+    │   └── processed/ # would appear after you first run training, when you need to change the dataset, you should remove it ├── my_dataset_2/ #This is your self-decided name, which should also written in your json file │   ├── raw/
     │   └── processed/
-    └── custom_dataset/#This are your self-decided name, which should also written in your json file ├── raw/
+    └── custom_dataset/#This is your self-decided name, which should also written in your json file ├── raw/
         └── processed/
 ```